MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ## Programming model

 The programming model that was chosen for the C# SDK uses all the facilities from C# to build an embedded domain-specific language.
 Most of the application programming interfaces (APIs) that the SDK offers are implemented as asynchronous calls.
 Asynchronous calls are run in such a manner that an awaited call doesn't block the thread that it's running on.
 Instead, the flow of control immediately returns to the caller.
 After the call is completed, execution resumes from the continuation of the await.
-You may want to peruse https://docs.microsoft.com/en-us/dotnet/articles/csharp/async for an overview of this technique.
+For more information, and an overview of this technique, see [Asynchronous programming](https://docs.microsoft.com/en-us/dotnet/csharp/async).

 Most of the APIs are written to support lambda functions.
 We will explain this term later in the topic when we go through some examples.